 Mag-200 Side Effects

-Generic Name: magnesium oxide
+Generic name: magnesium oxide

-Applies to magnesium oxide: capsules, tablets
+Applies to magnesium oxide: oral capsule, oral tablet.

 For Healthcare Professionals

-Applies to magnesium oxide: compounding powder, oral capsule, oral tablet
+Applies to magnesium oxide: compounding powder, oral capsule, oral tablet.

 More about Mag-200 (magnesium oxide)